History of the All-Ireland Senior Hurling Championship: 2012 — Kilkenny's sixth in seven years

 On 9 September 2012, Galway faced Kilkenny in an All-Ireland decider for the first time in nineteen years.
 Both sides had previously met in the Leinster final, with Galway securing a ten-point win and a first provincial title.
 Joe Canning struck a stoppage time equaliser to send the final to a replay for the first time since 1959.
-Canning smashed home a brilliant tenth-minute goal, and his 1-6 tally helped the Tribesmen to a 1–9 to 0-7 interval lead, with Henry Shefflin converting four Kilkenny frees.
+Canning smashed home a tenth-minute goal, and his 1-6 tally helped the Tribesmen to a 1–9 to 0-7 interval lead, with Henry Shefflin converting four Kilkenny frees.
 The Cats went in front, before Niall Burke fired in Galway's second goal.
 Shefflin finished with 12 points, but Canning's 1-9 tally dictated that two great teams would meet again following a superb encounter.

 The replay took place three weeks later on 30 September 2012.
 Galway stunned the reigning champions with two first-half goals, but their task became impossible twenty minutes from the end when they were reduced to fourteen men following Cyril Donnellan's dismissal.
 Championship debutant Walter Walsh gave a man of the match performance, claiming a 1-3 haul to announce his arrival on the senior stage in spectacular fashion.
 The 3–22 to 3-11 Kilkenny victory was a personal milestone for Henry Shefflin, who became the first player to win nine All-Ireland medals on the field of play, and he marked a special occasion with another special performance, contributing nine points to the Kilkenny cause.